HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/order-management.md

 ## Viewing purchase plan orders

 Downpay sets an order tag equal to the name of the purchase option that was created in Downpay.
-To view all orders under a purchase option, navigate to the Downpay app and click **View Orders** beside the respective purchase option.
+To view all orders under a purchase option, navigate to the Downpay app and click **View orders** beside the respective purchase option.
+You will be redirected to a filtered order page based on the respective tag.

 ## Statuses

 Orders with purchase options will appear in your Shopify admin with a **Scheduled** fulfillment status.
-Orders with partial payments will have a **Partially Paid** payment status.
+Orders with partial payments will have a **Partially paid** payment status.

 ## Mixed cart orders